Caldicot Active Travel Links and Multi-User Route

 How is the Caldicot Links scheme funded?

-The Caldicot Active Travel links and Multi-user route will be funded through Welsh Government grants aimed at improvements to sustainable transport modes.
+The Caldicot Active Travel Links and Multi-user routes project development and construction works to date have been funded by Welsh Government grants aimed at improvements to sustainable transport modes.

 Contact us